adrian61/estimating-engagement-during-lectures/README.md

 # estimating-engagement-during-lectures
-Calculate the level of interest in a lecture
+project created for the subject: competence project

+The application allows you to calculate interest in a lecture based on detected emotions, and based on the lecturer's way of speaking.